CalvinJXie/paradigms_proj/devlog.md

 These are the test cases that seem to be correct.
 Some test cases that I am not too sure about, +12 => returns not enough operands, which makes sense since +12 is missing another number.
 I was not sure if this should have been evaluated as 1 + 2 based on the description in the proj. +$12 also returns not enough operands, which makes sense as 12 is not an available index.

+03/28/2025 2:47 PM: Double checking everything.
+My batch mode code was not correct, it should have same functions as interactive.
+Changing code to do that.
+Tested anothe rtest case, / 1 0.
+Where division by 0.
+Encountered an error.
+Fixing this as well.